 Policies analyzed include urban policies as well as regional/EU wide policies, as long as the latter have a considerable effect on air pollution in cities (e.g. formation of SIA-secondary inorganic aerosol).
-The measures analysed will include technical (i.e. measures that change emission factors such as use of filters, change of technical process with same output) and non-technical measures that change behaviour/decisions, e.g. use of a bicycle instead of a private car or reduction of room temperature.
+The measures analysed included technical (i.e. measures that change emission factors such as use of filters, change of technical process with same output) and non-technical measures that change behaviour/decisions, e.g. use of a bicycle instead of a private car or reduction of room temperature.

 - What are the most effective and efficient policies for reducing both air pollution and greenhouse gas emissions in the short to medium term?
 What is the maximum potential for reducing air pollution and greenhouse gas emissions taking into account the climatic, socio-economic and cultural specificities of different European cities and regions?

 - Cost effectiveness: which bundle of policies will lead to the simultaneous fulfilment of pollution control limits and targets for the reduction of greenhouse gases with the least cost possible (where costs considered may include both financial and social costs)?